megabyte0x/megabyte0x/README.md

 - 🏫 ==I'm an IT Student.
-- 🔭 ==I’m currently working on Projects build on Flutter and MERN.
+- 🔭 ==I’m currently working on Projects build which will save TIME.
-- 🌱 ==I’m currently learning Data Structures and Algorithms.
+- 🌱 ==I’m currently learning Data Structures and Algorithms, and BLockchain Dev.
 - 🤔 ==I’m looking for help with Blockchain Development and dApps.
 - 💬 ==Ask me about Crypto Currency.